 Dr. Shaolu Yu is an urban geographer.
-She holds B.S. in Resources, Environment, Urban Planning and Management (Qufu, China), M.S. in Urban Geography (Beijing, China), and Ph.D. in Human Geography (University of Connecticut, U.S.A).
-Trained as an urban geographer in an interdisciplinary background and participating in projects in urban studies in China, U.S., and Canada, she has developed a comparative and global perspective and a mixed method approach in her research on cities.
-Her doctoral dissertation titled “Transnationalism, Mobility and Identity: the Making of Place in Flushing, Queens, New York City" examines the paradox of transnational mobilities at the cross-national scale and immobilities at the local scale of the Chinese immigrants in urban environment.
-Her papers have been published in the journals Urban Geography, Geographical Review, and the Journal of Transport Geography.
+She holds a B.S. in Resources, Environment, Urban Planning and Management (Qufu, China), an M.S. in Urban Geography (Beijing, China), and a Ph.D. in Geography (University of Connecticut, U.S.A).
+Trained as an urban geographer in an interdisciplinary background and participating in projects in urban studies in China, the U.S., and Canada, she has developed a comparative and global perspective and a mixed method approach in her research on cities.
+Her papers have been published in the journals Annals of Association of American Geographers, The Professional Geographer, Urban Geography, Geographical Review, and The Journal of Transport Geography.

 2017: Shaolu Yu.
 “That is real America!”
-Imaginative Geography among the Chinese Immigrants in Flushing, New York City, Geographical Review, Wiley.
-Published: Mar 20, 2017.
+Imaginative Geography among the Chinese Immigrants in Flushing, New York City, Geographical Review, 108: 2, 1-25.
+Wiley.

 2017: Lucia Lo, Shaolu Yu, and Wei Li, “Between China and North America: Highly Skilled Chinese Migration” in Lloyd Wong ed.
 Chinese Mobilities and Canada, University of British Columbia Press, 2017.
 138-166.

 2016: Shaolu Yu. “'I am like a deaf, a dumb and a crippled': the (Im)mobilities of Recent Chinese Immigrants in Flushing, Queens, New York City."
 Journal of Transport Geography, 54 (2016): 10-21.